ChainLynxRobotics/constitution/Club Constitution.md

 - Safety Officer
 - Strategy Officer

-## The election will be held according to the rules set out in the election rules document: [ChainLynx Election Rules](https://docs.google.com/document/d/1MgXhKMtcFllOEQnpebKyiydfdwL2ZO5Uc3c27lg-qgo/edit?usp=sharing)

-# Article 4 - Departments
-## The team has 6 departments
+## The latter 6 officers correspond to departments
 - Business & Marketing Department
 - Controls Department
 - Logistics Department
 - Mechanical Department
 - Safety Department
 - Strategy Department

+## Leads are established in each department
+- Leads are created per that department's charter
+- Leads are appointed by the respective officer
+- Leads are reconciled with all officers to avoid conflict

+## Restrictions
+- A member may only hold one officer or lead position
+- Lead positions may remain unfilled, but only if the department does not have enough members to fill them

+## The election will be held according to the rules set out in the election rules document: [ChainLynx Election Rules](https://docs.google.com/document/d/1MgXhKMtcFllOEQnpebKyiydfdwL2ZO5Uc3c27lg-qgo/edit?usp=sharing)

-# Article 5 - Powers of the constitution
+# Article 4 - Powers of the constitution
 ## The team’s Lead Coaches can overrule the constitution at any time for as long as required via an emergency declaration.

 ## The constitution cannot be changed for any reason unless changed by an amendment using [ChainLynx Voting Rules](https://docs.google.com/document/d/1_I0oJR-JqLJ4lSmEfqNhDtYm1gS4JBjZb92E0pBHWZY/edit#) document